saanahanninen/cafemenu/README.md

-# cafemenu
-A café menu that can be filtered.
-Based on a project introduced in Javascript Tutorial and Projects Course by John Smilga.
+This menu project was introduced in Javascript Tutorial and Projects Course by John Smilga.
+I did this project so that I could put my CSS and JavaScript skills into practise.
+Although there was a tutorial to follow for this project, I wanted to make modifications to add a personal touch to the project.
+As a coffee lover, I wanted to make the menu suitable for a café, and therefore I especially played with CSS, which I modified quite heavily.